 - a personal statement detailing your performance and training commitments (include an explanation on how this has impacted on your studies)

 - an educational impact statement completed by a responsible person who has a personal knowledge of your performance and training commitments and impact on your studies (Responsible persons may include your coach/trainer, the Director of a performance body (such as the Director of a theatre group or the Director of an institute of sport) or the chair of a committee responsible for organising a competitive event)

-- certified copies of supporting documentation with your application (Documents should include such things as training/practice schedules, programs of competitions in which you have participated or written notification of your nomination to participate at a state/national/international level)
+- correctly certified copies of supporting documentation with your application (Documents should include such things as training/practice schedules, programs of competitions in which you have participated or written notification of your nomination to participate at a state/national/international level)

-Early Offer Opportunity
+Early Offer Program